 UNRRA dispatched most of its photographers to Europe, which was the core of the organization’s rehabilitation mission.
-As General Dwight D. Eisenhower wrote in 1945 to Herbert H. Lehman, director general of UNRRA, the continent had gone through “one of the grimmest ordeals of history,” and its reconstruction was crucial for the post-war world order.
-In the European theatre of humanitarian operations, camera lenses were trained on Germany, and in particular on the millions of displaced persons the organization cared for.
+As General Dwight D. Eisenhower wrote in 1945 to Herbert H. Lehman, director general of UNRRA, the continent had gone through “one of the grimmest ordeals of history,” and its reconstruction was crucial for the postwar world order.
+In the European theater of humanitarian operations, camera lenses were trained on Germany, and in particular on the millions of displaced persons the organization cared for.
 In the immediate aftermath of the war, DPs were deemed to be the quintessential victims of “German barbarism.”
 According to the UNRRA’s official historian, George Woodbridge, “no operations of the Administration were to get so much publicity – good and bad” as the relief of Europe’s displaced.
 Here Woodbridge was referring to the tense public debate over the massive employment of supplies and personnel for the assistance of the camp population in Europe.
-His remarks provide a good indication of the context of the time – and pictures taken in the assembly centers must be analyzed in the light of divided opinions about the effectiveness of the agency’s DP Operations and the symbolic meaning of European refugees in UNRRA’s attempt to launch a “new humanitarianism” in the postwar period.
+His remarks provide a good indication of the context of the time – and pictures taken in the assembly centers must be analyzed in the light of divided opinions about the effectiveness of the agency’s DP operations and the symbolic meaning of European refugees in UNRRA’s attempt to launch a “new humanitarianism” in the postwar period.

 “Public Relation Stories”

 In her personal account The Wild Place, UNRRA Welfare Officer Kathryn Hulme described her arrival at the displaced person camp of Wildflecken, in the American zone of Germany.
-Hulme emphasised the chaotic flows of people, the appalling lack of facilities, and the nightmare of overcrowded dwellings.
+Hulme emphasized the chaotic flows of people, the appalling lack of facilities, and the nightmare of overcrowded dwellings.
 She did not depict in any detail what she saw around her, but insisted on how what she had seen had affected her.
 “The sight of human beings crowded into cattle cars makes a singular first impression,” she stated, referring to the massive arrivals and departure of DPs to and from the camp.
 She had seen similar sights in newspaper photographs published during World War I, “but like everything else where humans are concerned, it is one thing to read about it and quite another to witness it.”
 Kathryn Hulme wrote about her visual experience of displacement and how this affected her performance of relief.
-Three hundred kilometres to the South, not far from Munich, the former social worker Susan Pettiss described the beginning of her service for UNRRA as “unbelievable.”
+Three hundred kilometers to the south, not far from Munich, the former social worker Susan Pettiss described the beginning of her service for UNRRA as “unbelievable.”
 In her journal she complained about the people “piled up” in the Assembly Centers, described rooms with “no beds, no covers,” and noted that “everything else seemed to be chaos,” although “things somehow got done.”
-Hulme, Pettis, and the authors of many reports drafted from the field, described the reality surrounding them in order to get across how challenging their mission was.
-They also just wanted to record what they had seen in post-war Germany and DP camps, which were a far cry from anything they or their fellow citizens had imagined back home.
+Hulme, Pettis, and the authors of many reports drafted from the field described the reality surrounding them in order to get across how challenging their mission was.
+They also just wanted to record what they had seen in postwar Germany and DP camps, which were a far cry from anything they or their fellow citizens had imagined back home.